radiantlogic-v8/documentation-new/documentation/configuration/global-identity-builder/integrate-configure-data-source.md

 7. Select **Save Rules**.
 8. [Upload](create-projects/upload.md#single-uploads) Azure AD entries into the global profile.

-To learn more about Global Identity Builder, please read the chapter that describes how to [address group membership challenges](address-group-challenges/ldap-dynamic-groups.md).
+To learn more about Global Identity Builder, refer to the [address group membership challenges](address-group-challenges/ldap-dynamic-groups.md) section.